The64thGamer/cheeseepedia/content/photos/p9n7earyqj4bys5nfwsaavif.md

 categories = ["ShowBiz Pizza Place"] pages = ["Joliet, IL (1965 W Jefferson St)"] startDate = ""
-description = "Joliet in the 2010's, with the exterior painted over."
 +++
+Joliet in the 2010's, with the exterior painted over.